 Buy/Sell

-• The plaintiff home purchaser alleged that the seller failed to disclose material facts in the required seller disclosures.
-The plaintiff also claimed that his real estate agent failed to disclose material facts she knew or should have known, and that the home inspector was negligent by failing to properly investigate and advise of potential flooding and drainage issues.
+• Mediated a case involving a homebuyer who alleged the seller failed to disclose material defects, the real estate agent failed to disclose issues she knew or should have known, and the home inspector was negligent in identifying potential flooding and drainage problems.

 Landlord/Tenant